wonmor/wonmor/README.md

 # Hi, I'm John 👋

-> “Sometimes life's going to hit you in the head with a brick.
-Don't lose faith.
-I'm convinced that the only thing that kept me going was that I loved what I did.”
+> “I skate to where the puck is going to be, not where it has been.”
 >
-> – Steve Jobs
+> – Wayne Gretzsky

 * 🌍  I'm based in Orange County, California
 * 📚  I am an undeclared major at UC Irvine, with plans of pursuing an Aerospace Engineering degree